 The exemption under section 12O(2) is not available to any income received or accrued from the film concerned in any year of assessment subsequent to the date of the deduction of the net loss.
-Accordingly, any income earned from the film concerned in the 2018 or a later year of assessment will be taxable.
-In addition, the deduction under section 12O(5)(a) is only available once and may not be claimed in the 2017 year of assessment as well as a later year of assessment.
+Therefore, any income earned from the film concerned in the 2018 or a later year of assessment will be taxable.
+In addition, the deduction under section 12O(5)(a) is only available once and may not be claimed in the 2017 year of assessment and a subsequent year of assessment.